The Daily Garden

 Frost

-It may be difficult to imagine frost in California, but Santa Clara Valley's first frost date is November 15th.
+It may be difficult to imagine frost in places like California, but Santa Clara Valley's first frost date is November 15th.
 Frost dates are statistical averages over time.
 They are not written in stone.
 I can tell you, speaking from experience, it is far easier and more comfortable for you to prepare your plants' frost protection against winter sunscald and frost cracks before it is needed.
 Old bedsheets, row covers, and even umbrellas can provide all the protection that's needed, just be sure to make it so that the fabric does not actually touch the plant, or you defeat the purpose.

 Irrigation

-Some California winters are wet and others are not.
+Some region's winters are wet and others are not.
 Until regular rains occurs, your plants will still need to be watered, though not nearly as often or as much as during the peak of summer.
 An inexpensive moisture meter can help you see which plants need more water and which do not.

 Mulch